Go to Reviews.org US Edition

 On one hand, it’s great to be able to quickly fix this issue.
 On the other, the video is of no use if you can’t see the screen; similarly, if this issue is common enough that help is a few clicks away on the device itself, it makes you wonder why it hasn’t been fixed.

 Is the Amazon Fire TV Stick 4K Australia worth it?

-Yes, the Amazon Fire TV Stick 4K is worth it, but with some disclaimers.
 If you mainly use Prime Video and are comfortable being entertained by the apps the Fire TV Stick 4K does have in its app store, it’s a well-priced streaming device.
 The focused universal remote and intuitive Alexa controls make using the Fire TV Stick 4K even easier to use.

 That said, if you’re interested in niche services like Shudder, the Fire TV Stick 4K starts to fall short.
 There are other minor issues that are more frustrating than truly disappointing, but the Fire TV Stick 4K has missed a trick at being a true contender against the Chromecast and other streaming devices.